Israel At War FAQs

 American journalist describes the footage he saw of Hamas’ atrocities

-Israel is fighting this war against Hamas to free the hostages and bring them home, to eliminate Hamas and to restore Israeli security by removing the threat outlined by Hamas deputy foreign minister Ghazi Hamad on October 24, that Hamas will repeat October 7, “again and again until Israel is ‘annihilated”.
+Israel is still fighting this war against Hamas to free the hostages and bring them home, to eliminate Hamas and to restore Israeli security by removing the threat outlined by Hamas deputy foreign minister Ghazi Hamad on October 24, that Hamas will repeat October 7, “again and again until Israel is ‘annihilated”.

 This statement was completely in line with Hamas’ charter, which states its genocidal intent: to eradicate the Jewish state and kill every Jew on the planet.
 The Charter states: “Israel will exist until Islam will obliterate it”…; “the Day of Judgment will not come about until Muslims kill the Jews”; “There is no solution for the Palestinian question except through Jihad.
 Initiatives, proposals and international conferences are all a waste of time and vain endeavours”.